onepub-dev/dcli/README.md

 cli>
 ```

-Well according to the rules, if a DShell script has an `@pubspec` annotation then that will be used and the classic `pubspec.yaml` file will be ignored.
+Well according to the rules, if a DCli script has an `@pubspec` annotation then that will be used and the classic `pubspec.yaml` file will be ignored.

-If your DShell script doesn't have an `@pubspec` annotation then the `pubspec.yaml` file will be used.
+If your DCli script doesn't have an `@pubspec` annotation then the `pubspec.yaml` file will be used.

-This means that multiple DShell scripts can share the same `pubspec.yaml` which could be convenient at times.
+This means that multiple DCli scripts can share the same `pubspec.yaml` which could be convenient at times.

 So a word of caution.

-If you have an existing DShell script which relies on DShell's 'virtual pubpsec' (i.e. it doesn't have an `@pubspec` annotation) and you copy the script into a directory that has an existing `pubspec.yaml` then the next time you run your script from its new home it will use the adjacent `pubspec.yaml`.
+If you have an existing DCli script which relies on DCli's 'virtual pubpsec' (i.e. it doesn't have an `@pubspec` annotation) and you copy the script into a directory that has an existing `pubspec.yaml` then the next time you run your script from its new home it will use the adjacent `pubspec.yaml`.

 ## Pubspec Annotation

-The `@pubspec` annotation allows you to specify your pubspec defintion right inside your DShell script.
+The `@pubspec` annotation allows you to specify your pubspec defintion right inside your DCli script.

 Using an `@pubspec` annotation allows you to retain the concept of a single independant script file.
-This has the advanage that you can copy your DShell script file anywhere and just run it (provided DShell is installed).
+This has the advanage that you can copy your DCli script file anywhere and just run it (provided DCli is installed).

 To add a `@pubspec` annotation to your file add the `@pubspec` annotation within a `/*  */` comment and follow the standard
 rules for formatting a `pubspec.yaml` file.